rsoderberg/Portfolio/PackageRenamer/README.md

 ##### Error Handling:
 Necessary:
 	- Excel file exists and is not empty.
+	- File extension change was successful.
 	- Folder containing ADI.DTD, .bmp, and .jpg was opened successfully.
 	- .ADI, .bmp, and .jpg files exist.
-	- Renames were successful.
+	- .bmp and .jpg renames were successful.
 Implemented: